My Personal Story of Inspiration

 Waking up after surgery was the start of a long road of LOTS of pain, much more numbness and tingling, complete lack of bladder control, and the inability to walk.
 The doctors and therapists let me know that the chance of me walking without assistance again was just not going to happen.
 “Don’t get my hopes up” and “You’ll never walk normal again,” were things that I was told by my doctors, whom I had trusted to help me get better.
 That was just the first 18 months after the surgery.
 The road to recovery seemed never ending and full of challenges that I was told would never be overcome.

 I continued to research and learn on my own and found that I could get a degree in complementary and alternative health!
 I was so excited to start my learning journey.
-I loved everything that I was learning and I was able to help others close to me that noticed the big changes with me and wanted to know what I was doing to get healthier.
+I loved everything that I was learning and I was able to help others who noticed the big changes with me and wanted to know what I was doing to get healthier.
 I inspired many to start making their personal health journey to being happier and healthier.

-To further my recovery I started working with a Shaman, which helped in ways that have been life-changing.
+To further my recovery, I started working with a Shaman, which helped in ways that have been life-changing.
 I knew that I needed to find balance in every aspect of my life, especially my spiritual side.
-It was just the boost that I needed to shed old thought patterns that were causing me some mental and emotional issues that I was dealing with at that time.
+It was just the boost I needed to shed old thought patterns that were causing me some mental and emotional issues.
 The teachings were so valuable to me and I have taken those lessons and applied them to my daily spiritual practice.

-I continued to use yoga on a daily basis and after a couple of years found that I could more easily get up and down off the floor on my own, could now walk with just a cane, and more importantly I started to get off of the medications that my doctor had put me on after the surgery.
-I also started to work on bringing balance to my emotional, mental, and spiritual sides as well.
+I continued to use yoga on a daily basis and after a couple of years found that I could more easily get up and down off the floor on my own, could now walk with just a cane, and, more importantly, I started to get off of the medications that my doctor had put me on after the surgery.
+I also started to work to bring balance to my emotional, mental, and spiritual sides.
 This is when I started to learn the importance of Holistic Health.
 I was feeling the momentum of getting better on every level.
 I was on a roll and It felt so amazing!

-Since achieving the impossible I have devoted my life to learning, teaching, and helping others to overcome their challenges.
-I went on to graduated from a massage school and got my license as a Massage Therapist, which for me was the most challenging experience that I had encountered on my road to recovery.
-I have earned certifications in several different areas of energy work and bodywork, such as Reiki I, II, & Reiki Master (Twice over, with different teachers), Reflexology, and others that I learn while in massage school.
-I also earned an online certification as a Life Coach.
+Since achieving the impossible, I have devoted my life to learning, teaching, and helping others to overcome their challenges.
+I went on to graduate from massage school and got my license as a Massage Therapist, which, for me, was the most challenging experience that I had encountered on my road to recovery.
+I have earned certifications in several different areas of energy work and bodywork, such as Reiki I, II, & Reiki Master (twice over, with different teachers), Reflexology, and others that I learned while in massage school.
+I also earned a Life Coach certification.

-Taking everything that I have learned over this 11-year journey and applying it in my life and others lives have been the best and most challenging years of my life thus far.
+Taking everything that I have learned over this 11-year journey and applying it in my life and others’ lives has been the best, and most challenging, part of my life thus far.
 I found empowerment, inspiration, strength, guidance, connection, and so much more.
 I want nothing more than to help others find their own self-empowerment in order to achieve their health goals….
-Oh, and if you have never met me in person you would never even know that I have had such a challenging mountain that I had to climb to be the person I am today.
+Oh, and if you have never met me in person you would never even know that I have had such a challenging mountain to climb to be the person I am today.